 Within 10 days of the determination to convene an inquiry, the RIO will notify the respondent of the allegation in writing.
-The notification to the respondent will include: the specific allegation(s); the rights and responsibilities of the respondent; the role of the inquiry committee; a description of the inquiry process; and a copy of Mines' Research Misconduct Policy and Complaint Procedure.
+The notification to the respondent will include: the specific allegation(s); the rights and responsibilities of the respondent; the role of the inquiry committee; a description of the inquiry process; and a copy of Mines' Policy for Research Integrity and this procedure.

-5. Appointment of Inquiry Committee
+4. Appointment of Inquiry Committee

 The RIO, in consultation with other institutional officials as appropriate, will appoint an inquiry committee as soon after the initiation of the inquiry as is practical.
 The committee will consist of three full-time, tenured faculty members who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the inquiry.
-At least two of the members must have the appropriate scientific expertise to evaluate the evidence and issues related to the allegation.
+At least two of the members must have the appropriate academic expertise to evaluate the evidence and issues related to the allegation.

-6. Responsibilities of Inquiry Committee
+5. Responsibilities of Inquiry Committee

 The inquiry committee is responsible for determining whether the allegation of research misconduct warrants an investigation based on an initial review of the available evidence.
 The inquiry committee may also identify issues that would justify broadening the scope of the misconduct proceeding beyond the specifics of the initial allegation.
 The inquiry committee is not responsible for making a final determination based on the merits of the allegation.
 The inquiry committee has access to any and all evidence relevant to the allegation of research misconduct, and may interview the complainant, respondent, and/or others, if necessary and appropriate.
 The committee will determine whether an investigation is warranted based on its initial review of the available evidence, and summarize its findings and recommendations in a written report to the VPRTT.
-The inquiry, including the final report and decision regarding whether an investigation is warranted, should be completed within 60 days of the date that the committee is convened, except in circumstances out of the ordinary.

-7. Charge to the Inquiry Committee
+6. Charge to the Inquiry Committee